Biden, CDC director warn of virus rebound if nation lets up

 She added: “We are not powerless, we can change this trajectory of the pandemic.”

 Walensky pointed to an uptick in travel and loosening virus restrictions for the increase in cases.
 “People want to be done with this.
-I, too, want to be done with this,” Walensky said.
+I, too, want to be done with this,” she said.

 “We’ve seen surges after every single holiday,” she reiterated: “Please limit travel to essential travel for the time being.”